trans-travel/trans-travel/us/al.md

 ## Public Accommodations

- * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools.
+ * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools, including public universities and university-run programs, such as medical organizations that are part of public universities.
  * Public accommodation access is not protected for trans people in Alabama.
  * Alabama has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.